unepwcmc/ProtectedPlanet/docs/stats/stats_calculator.md

 ### Calculating areas

 In this case we do not need to do any geospatial operation, only to sum all the areas for each country in a continent.
 We consider Russia and Turkey as Asian territories as the majority of their territory is in Asia.
-The regions table has a one to many relationship with the countries table.

 The base query is: